chrisream-pre/stegauto/README.md

 # stegauto
-Steganography in PNG using aes256 and automatic key detection
+Python steganography in PNG using aes256 and automatic key detection.